hpi-swa-teaching/Liquid/packages/Liquid-Core.package/LiquidPoll.class/README.md

 Notable Instance Variables:
 id: A randomly generated UUID.
 isOpen: Indicated whether or not participants can still submit LQAnswerSets.
-answerSets: An OrderedCollection of all LQAnswerSets submitted by Participants. #Participants = answerSets size.
+answerSets: An OrderedCollection of all LQAnswerSets submitted by Participants.
+Number of Participants = answerSets size.